ogratton/Murmurations/IDEAS.md

 ## Music

 * Extra dimensions can determine scale/key etc
-* Only play when near (i.e. eating) an attractor
 * Add sustain & modulation and stuff
 	* 'let ring'
 	* if using the Sonuus G2M, this could potentially be done via a breakout cable
-* Make instrument-specific presets (e.g. piano, double bass)
-* Dynamics need to change less regularly (but still have the ability for _subito_s)
-* Allow for silence/rests (this _should_ come with the note duration dimension)
 * Attractor input from live input
     * Musician
 	* VR/Wii conductor